-It is expected that at some stage of automated driving (AD), the use of Event Data Recorders (EDRs) will become mandatory, for establishing the factual operating circumstances in the occurrence of an accident and/or a significant safety related event related to a highly automated vehicle, i.e. whether the driver or a malfunction of the highly automated driving system caused the accident ("operating circumstances").
-These Event Data Recorders Automated Driving (EDR-AD) will therefore need to fulfil specific requirements which are quite distinct from the EDRs which are currently in use.
-The EDR-AD should be subject to the Type Approval Regulatory framework and a set of Minimum Requirements for EDR-AD therefore needs to be reformulated for data recording.
+It is expected that at some stage of automated driving (AD), the use of Data storage will become mandatory, for establishing the factual operating circumstances in the occurrence of an accident and/or a significant safety related event related to a highly automated vehicle, i.e. whether the human driver or/and the highly automated driving system caused the accident ("operating circumstances", how engaged was the driver,etc).
+This Data storage will therefore need to fulfil specific requirements which are quite distinct from the Event Data Recorders (EDRs) which are currently in use.
+The Data storage should be subject to the Type Approval Regulatory framework and a set of Minimum Requirements for Data storage therefore needs to be reformulated for data recording.

-Specific consideration will need to be given to a number of aspects including: Data privacy (in line with the General Data Protection Regulation - GDPR), Data Integrity (to validate EDR) and Cyber Security (methodology needed for a risk assessment).
+Specific consideration will need to be given to a number of aspects including: Data privacy (in line with the General Data Protection Regulation - GDPR), Data Integrity (to validate data storage) and Cyber Security (methodology needed for a risk assessment).
 The setting of these requirements may need further research.

 A mechanism will also be needed to regulate the access to this data.
 The conditions surrounding this access would thus depend on the user (law enforcement authorities, repairers, insurers, manufacturers, parts suppliers, software companies) and the existence of a legitimate interest to access this data (e. g. determination of responsibility).
 Such mechanism would also need to be developed in line with the GDPR (Art.
 6), with some parties calling for a binary distinction between two categories of users, having either unconditional or conditional access to the data.
 The format in which this data is to be collected and stored would also need to be discussed.
-The extensive work already done in the context of the C-ITS Platform on some of these topics should also be incorporated.
+The extensive work already done in the context of the C-ITS Platform and UNECE on some of these topics should also be incorporated.